ericinthehaus/masters-thesis/README.md

 ## "Modeling the Relationship Between Wind Energy Generation and Energy Intensity in Spain’s Autonomous Communities"

 ### Reproduction
+Download the zip file or clone the repository to your computer.
 Follow these steps to reproduce my analysis:

 1) Run the file `collecting data.R`.
 This file will pull the data from Red Eléctrica's REData API.
 The data is already downloaded and in the repository in case you do not want to re-run the code (it will take some time to pull all the data).
 2) Run file `CollectingCovariateData.R`.
 Here you will manipulate and join the downloaded data into a format you can use for the analysis part.
 This file is necessary to save the variables in the global environment.